starfriend10/EMBRACE/README.md

 ## Studies Citing/Using the EMBRACE Checklist

 The EMBRACE Checklist has been cited or used across a growing range of environmental research applications.
 Studies with publicly shared completed checklists are highlighted below, with all other citing/using studies available for expansion.
+Let me know if you used/shared checklist but not in the list below.

 | Year | First Author | Study | Source | Checklist |
 | --- | --- | --- | --- | --- |